andreas-fischnaller/list_demo/README.md

 # list
 ## Introduction
-**list** allows the user to paste a text from the clipboard and output an annotated text, in which the all the words are transformed into links, which
+**list** allows the user to paste a text from the clipboard and output an annotated text, in which the all the words are transformed into links.
+Klicking these links will
-1. adds the word to a list and
+1. add the word to a list and
-2. directly opens the entry of the word in an online-dictionary*.
+2. directly open the entry of the word in an online-dictionary*.

 (* if this behaviour is allowed by the dictionary, cfr. below)